loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 types such as linked lists, which are currently not representable.

 It would also be beneficial to have access to contiguous data types such as arrays.
-In the paper "Linear types can Change the World" #todo[source] Wadler introduces a way to implement arrays which could perhaps be mimicked.
+In the paper "Linear types can Change the World" @LinearTypeswadler1990linear Wadler introduces a way to implement arrays which could perhaps be mimicked.

 When de-allocating memory for data types, it has to be done recursivly _if_